MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sql-server.md

 ## Prerequisites and limitations

 -   If you have a database with files on a remote file share, protection will fail with Error ID 104.
-DPM does not support protection for SQL Server data on a remote file share.
+DPM doesn't support protection for SQL Server data on a remote file share.

--   DPM cannot protect databases that are stored on remote SMB shares.
+-   DPM can't protect databases that are stored on remote SMB shares.

 -   Ensure that the [availability group replicas are configured as read-only](/sql/database-engine/availability-groups/windows/configure-read-only-access-on-an-availability-replica-sql-server).